 Get in touch for more information.

 According to a Grey Campus review, the annual salary for an offshore software development project manager in the United States is $116,000.
 The same position in the United Kingdom earns about $92,000.
 In Canada and Australia, the pay range falls between $79,000 and $100,000, respectively.

 In Germany, project manager roles average about $75,000 every year.
 Whereas in Ukraine, the average salary for this position is around $35,000.

 Hiring an offshore Project Manager is synonymous with project success in 2021 and beyond.
 From being cost-efficient to timely delivery of final products well aligned with your business goals and culture, there are countless reasons to hire one today.

-If you need a PM that’ll transform your offshore development team into high achievers, or more complex services such as hiring entire dedicated teams, establishing R&D offices, reach out to Newxel.
+If you need a PM that’ll transform your offshore development team into high achievers, who knows how to build a distributed team, or more complex services such as hiring entire dedicated teams, establishing R&D offices, reach out to Newxel.

 We can hire value-driven individuals who understand that excellent offshore support goes beyond meeting deadlines.
 It includes executing projects in a way that advances and realigns your company goals whenever necessary.

 We’ll help you hire vetted offshore project managers that will deliver quality work.